Valiec/english-connectome/README.md

 Summary goes here.

 ## How to use
-To run the main analysis described in the paper, run `./run_analysis.sh`
+To run the main analysis described in the paper and produce the 720 mean etymological and semantic distances, run `./run_analysis.sh`

+To run any other analysis, check the relevant script files for a header comment explaining their purpose and arguments.